 The American Academy of Religion is committed to the promotion of international scholarship in the study of religion by building networks of international colleagues, funding international research grants, and highlighting regional scholarship.
-This portion of the AAR website will answer questions and provide resources especially for international members.
+This page answers questions and provides resources especially for international members.
 If you have a general question related to international membership that is not answered here or suggestions on how to improve the information available here, please contact Olga Kazmina, chair of the International Connections Committee.

 International Connections Committee

 The International Connections Committee (ICC) of the AAR fosters attention to the worldwide scope of scholarship in religion and the international composition of the Academy's membership.
 To fulfill its charge, the committee sponsors special programs, communicates with scholars abroad, and extends hospitality to international attendees at the Annual Meeting.

 The chair of the ICC is Olga Kazmina of Moscow State University.
 She invites you to contact her directly about issues affecting international members at email@example.com.

 The AAR has long been interested in how it can best serve the needs of its international members and facilitate critical conversations about the diverse ways that religion is studied in different geographical settings and institutional contexts.
 As one reflection of these commitments, in 2010 the AAR joined the International Association for the History of Religions (IAHR) as one of nearly fifty national and regional member organizations.
 This membership has enabled us to foster cross-national scholarship and collaboration and to establish new relationships with others among the IAHR member organizations.

 The AAR launched the Collaborative International Research Grants (CIRG) competition in 2013.
 This initiative supports generative research collaborations between and among scholars located in different geographical regions who wish to pursue focused, joint projects in any area of the study of religion with awards ranging from $500 to $5000.